 We have established procedures for stockholders or other interested parties to communicate directly with our Board.
-Such parties can contact the Board by mail at: Chairperson of the Audit Committee of Summit Healthcare REIT Inc., 2 South Pointe Drive, Suite 100, Lake Forest, CA 92630.
-The Chairperson of the Audit Committee will receive all communications made by this means.
+They may contact the Board by mail at: Chairperson of the Audit Committee of Summit Healthcare REIT Inc., 2 South Pointe Drive, Suite 100, Lake Forest, CA 92630.
+The Chairperson of our Audit Committee will receive all communications made by this means.